Generic Name: saquinavir (sa KWIN a veer)

 What other drugs will affect saquinavir?

-Many drugs can interact with saquinavir, and some drugs should not be used together.
-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Many drugs can affect saquinavir, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about saquinavir